nico0407/DM-freeze-out/README.md

 - Understand which kind of result physically am I getting.

 Then vary the parameter space and look for possible pheno.

+Copy the iDM.....unpolarized file and change masses of DM particles.
+Change the coannihilation cross section, need to insert the hadrons production in the final state.
+Same for the scalar coannihilation.
+Integrate again.